 The total fertility rate (TFR) is the average number of live children that a group of women would each have if they experienced the age-specific fertility rates of the calendar year in question throughout their childbearing lives.
 The TFR provides an up-to-date measure of the current intensity of childbearing.
 Changes in timing of births may influence the TFR; for example if women are increasingly delaying childbearing to older ages the TFR may underestimate average family size.
-National TFRs are calculated by summing single-year age-specific fertility rates over all ages within the childbearing years.
+National TFRs are calculated by summing single-year age-specific fertility rates over all ages within the childbearing years (taken to be ages ‘15 and under’ to ages ‘44 and over’).
 TFRs for subnational areas (that is regions, counties, unitary authorities and health authorities/boards) are calculated by summing five-year age-specific fertility rates over all childbearing ages and then multiplying by five (this method gives more robust TFRs for areas with smaller populations).
-For more information on how the TFRs are calculated, please see section 2.19 in the births metadata (332.6 Kb Pdf) .
-The TFRs for 2011 and 2012 have been calculated using the mid-year population estimates based on the 2011 Census.
-The TFRs for 2002–2010 have been recalculated using revised mid-year population estimates which take account of the 2011 Census and therefore may differ from previously published figures.
+The TFRs for 2013 have been calculated using the mid-2013 population estimates.

 Stillbirth definition – a baby born after 24 or more weeks completed gestation and which did not, at any time, breathe or show signs of life.

-The 2012 standardised mean (average) age of mother has been calculated using the mid-2012 population estimates.
+The standardised mean (average) age of mother is calculated using mid-year population estimates.
 The standardised mean age of mother is used in order to eliminate the impact of any changes in the distribution of the population by age and therefore enables trends over time to be analysed.
 Standardised means are calculated using rates per thousand female population by single year of age of mother.

-A list of the names of those given pre-publication access to the statistics and written commentary is available in Pre-release access list for Birth Summary Tables 2012.
+A list of the names of those given pre-publication access to the statistics and written commentary is available in Pre-release Access List for Birth Summary Tables 2013.
 The rules and principles which govern pre-release access are featured within the Pre-release Access to Official Statistics Order 2008.

 Special extracts and tabulations of births data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and agreements of costs, where appropriate).
 Such enquiries should be made to: